 The briefing estimates that the UK has a housing gap of 1.2m homes, and an extra 4m homes will be needed by 2035 taking into account population growth and the rate of housing completions.
 It also estimates that based on the 2017-18 figures of 275,000 new homes, if new dwelling development continues at the same rate, the housing gap could be closed by 2035.

-Bridging the Gap – Recommendations endorsed by ARK
+Bridging the Gap – recommendations endorsed by us

-The report contains a number of recommendations to bridge the gap which ARK supports in particular:
+The report contains a number of recommendations to bridge the gap which we support in particular:

 We also support calls to regulate the development of private land and relaxation of planning constraints could also increase supply and improve affordability but only in conjunction with funding or incentives as listed above.